TheraForge/OTFMagicBox/README.md

   - **Apple Watch Demo App**
     - Added a companion WatchOS app for MagicBox
     - Allow users to check and manage tasks for the current day from their Apple Watch
-  - **Enhanced Styling of the Profile Screen**
+  - **Enhanced styling of the Profile screen**
-  - **New Network Indicator**
+  - **New network indicator**
     - Implemented a networking indicator to provide a visual representation of the connection status to TheraForge CloudBox servers
-  - **New Consent Documents Layout Section in Profile Screen**
+  - **New Consent documents layout section in Profile screen**
   - **Accessibility Enhancements**
     - Enhanced VoiceOver support for the Bold Text and Invert Colors system options for enhanced accessibility
     - Added support for Bold Text and Invert Colors for enhanced accessibility options
   - **Design and Assets**
-    - Incorporated new assets, including more than 360 images and dozens of additional icons/non-Apple SF Symbols (such as social icons), ready to be used inside the iOS app
+    - Incorporated new assets, including more than 360 images and dozens of additional icons/SF Symbols, ready to be used inside the iOS app
   - **Compatibility Updates**
-    - Increased the iOS target version to iOS 14.5 for broader device compatibility and feature support, including all SF Symbols 2.2
+    - Increased the iOS target version to iOS 14.5 for broader device compatibility and feature support
 </details>

 <details>